-This links to concepts like 'human scale' as Kirkpatrick Sale calls it, and the ideas of Fritz Schumacher in his book 'Small is Beautiful'.
+This links to concepts like 'human scale', as Kirkpatrick Sale calls it, and the ideas of Ernst Friedrich Schumacher in 'Small is Beautiful'.

 Small scale solutions and activities are more likely to be adaptive to local needs, respectful of nature and able to see the consequences of actions.
 Slow food, slow cities, slow down!
 Incremental changes can be more easily understood and monitored.